-Our recruitment team is committed to supporting veterans into sustainable careers and is working closely with the Welfare Officers to identify suitable opportunities for operational, support and management positions across the UK.
+We are committed to supporting anyone connected with the military into sustainable careers and are working closely with Welfare and Employment Officers at various forces organisations to identify suitable opportunities for operational, support and management positions across the UK.

 We are proud to support several corporate charities: